 If you wish to take part in the Literature Seminar, make sure you first

-- Find a topic of interest within your Area of Specialisation,
+- Find a field of interest within your Area of Specialisation,

 - Find a suitable supervisor (and possibly advisors who help you further).